-We know that continuous integration–the practice of building and validating code incrementally throughout the day–is essential for maintaining quality.
-Now let's meet CI's older, more sophisticated cousin: continuous delivery (CD).
-This is the practice of releasing work to customers frequently–even daily or hourly.
+We know that continuous integration–the practice of automatically building and testing code incrementally throughout the day–is essential for maintaining quality.
+Now it's time to meet continuous delivery (CD).
+CD is the practice of releasing work to customers frequently–even daily or hourly.
 Kanban and CD beautifully complement each other because both techniques focus on the just-in-time (and one-at-a-time) delivery of value.

 The faster a team can deliver innovation to market, the more competitive their product will be in the marketplace.
 And kanban teams focus on exactly that: optimizing the flow of work out to customers.

 Scrum vs. kanban

 Kanban and scrum share some of the same concepts but have very different approaches.
 They should not be confused with one another.